nrbjerg/4InA-/README.md

 # 4inA-
 An implementation of Alpha Zero, for connect 4.
-The project is implemented using pytorch aswell.
+Using: NumPy, Numba & PyTorch.

 ### Let me play!

-At the moment the training & evaluation code is being updated, to implement a better training algorithm, therefore this doesn't work at the moment
+First make sure that you have the dependencies installed:
+* Numpy
+* Numba
+* PyTorch

-To play the model simpely run `main.py` after installing the dependencies (pytorch, tqdm & numpy).
+To play against the model simpely run `main.py` after installing the dependencies.

 ## Training & Evaluation:
 The models was trained over 200 iterations, one iteration is: